Floorp-Projects/Floorp/devtools/docs/user/deprecated_tools/index.rst

 Remote debugging is available in about:debugging as of Firefox 68.
 Features not ported to about:debugging are: WiFi debugging for Firefox for Android, application development.
 Features that are planned but not ported yet: remote browser screenshots and edit remote browser configuration.
 More details on the `mailing-list thread <https://groups.google.com/forum/#!topic/mozilla.dev.developer-tools/aWA7JJ-TpRw>`_.

+Wireless debugging over Wi-Fi is possible and documented at :ref:`about-colon-debugging-connecting-to-android-over-wi-fi`.

 Canvas debugger
 ***************